Project-F/F.LF/docs/character.md

 ```
 "catchingact": [A,B]
 ```
-catcher transits to frame A if catcher approaches the one being caught from the front, otherwiser to frame B
+catcher transits to frame A if catcher approaches the one being caught from the front, otherwise to frame B
 ```
 "caughtact": [A,B]
 ```
-the one being caught transits to frame A if catcher approaches the one being caught from the front, otherwiser to frame B
+the one being caught transits to frame A if catcher approaches the one being caught from the front, otherwise to frame B

 for details consult [inter-living-object-interactions.html](http://f-lf2.blogspot.hk/2013/01/inter-living-object-interactions.html).

 #### itr:kind:2
 characters with this itr can pick up weapons

 - `active`
 - only interact with pickable items

 #### itr:kind:3
 characters with this itr can catch characters, without state:16 requirement as kind:3

 - `active`
 - `team exclusive`
 - only interact with characters